Sandro Salsano is an Italian self-made entrepreneur, businessman, investor and philanthropist.

 Sandro has been honoured by the World Economic Forum as a Young Global Leader (YGL).
 This honor is bestowed by the World Economic Forum each year to recognize the most distinguished and inspiring leaders under the age of 40.
 Selection Committee is headed by Her Majesty Queen Rania of Jordan.
 Past Young Global Leaders from around the world include Mark Zuckerberg, Founder & CEO of Facebook Inc, Larry Page, Co-Founder & CEO, Google; Sergey Brin, Co-Founder/President, Google, Elon Musk, Chairman, Tesla Motors, Leonardo Di Caprio, actor, Jack Ma, founder Alibaba

-He set up Salsano Shahani Foundation with his wife Johanna Shahani to improve kids education in Panama and Central America.
+He set up Salsano Shahani Foundation with his wife Johanna Shahani to improve kids education in Central and Latin America.

 Sandro is the Chairman for Panama of Global Dignity, a non-profit organization founded by H.H.
 Haakon, Crown Prince of Norway as well as he is part of the Academy of The Global Teacher Prize, founded by the Varkey Foundation, donating 1m usd a year to the best teacher in the world.